Brian Butch

 Brian Butch (born December 22, 1984) is an American former professional basketball player.
-He is currently working as a radio color commentator for the Wisconsin Herd of the NBA G League.
+He is currently working mornings on 97.3 the Game with Steve Czaban in Milwaukee and as a radio color commentator for the Wisconsin Badgers men's basketball and analyst for the Big Ten Network.
 He was a center on the 2003 McDonald's All-American basketball team and later attended the University of Wisconsin–Madison on a basketball scholarship.
 He was briefly a member of the Denver Nuggets of the NBA, although he never played any games for them.

 High school career

 At Appleton West High School, Butch was a two-time Wisconsin State Player of the Year by the Associated Press.
 He averaged 22.8 points and 10.1 rebounds as a senior, leading Appleton West High School to a 23–3 record and the Division 1 State Championship game in 2003.
 Butch is also Appleton West's all-time leading scorer with 1,431 points.
 He broke a 35-year-old Wisconsin state tournament record by scoring 45 points in the quarterfinals, which was held at the University of Wisconsin–Madison's Kohl Center.
 Butch averaged 30.8 points in four games at the Kohl Center over his prep career.

 Butch was later named a 2003 McDonald's All-American ("West" squad) where he shared the court with players such as LeBron James and Luol Deng.
 He scored 6 points and grabbed 7 rebounds in the nationally televised contest.